Early retirement for teachers. Can you afford to retire early?

 - your total likely retirement income

-I was shocked to find out just how little my pension was predicted to pay out, so I have had to take action to allow me to retire early from teaching.
-Even if you discover that your pension is not going to provide you with the required level of income, all is not lost.
+I have had to take action to allow me to retire early from teaching.
+Discovering that your pension is not going to provide you with the required level of income, is not completely hopeless.
 However, it is important that you take action as soon as possible, to ensure that you can retire when you choose.

-Please come along and join my Your Money Sorted Facebook group, where you will meet other teachers who want to make more of their money to allow them to become happier, healthier and wealthier.
+Please come along and join my Your Money Sorted Facebook group, where you will meet other teachers who want to make more of their money, allowing them to become happier, healthier and wealthier, and plan more effectively for the future.

 I am Eileen Adamson, a Your Money, Sorted coach, working online with UK based women, helping them to develop a better relationship with money.
 By gaining an understanding of how their personality affects the decisions they make, I can help them to implement changes which will allow them to feel calm, positive and confident that they are in control and making good financial decisions.
 I can then support them to put into place simple strategies that will allow them to manage their finances effectively on a daily basis and create a stable, secure and exciting future for themselves.